Understanding the conflict

 An explanation of consequences

 - Any environment offering sufficient food, water and shelter will eventually attract cats.
-By removing the cats, space becomes available for more unvaccinated cats to quickly move in, reproduce and recreate the original problem.
-Through trap-neuter-return (TNR), the cats are spayed or neutered and vaccinated, which eliminates the chance for population growth, and addresses a number of health concerns.
+By removing the cats, space becomes available for more unaltered and unvaccinated cats to quickly move in, reproduce and recreate the original problem.
+Through trap-neuter-vaccinate-return (TNVR), the cats are spayed or neutered and vaccinated, which eliminates the chance for population growth, and addresses a number of health concerns for the cats as well as the public.

 - Cats will always be present in the community, one way or another.
-Through TNR, we do all the work and provide free or low-cost humane cat deterrents.
+Through TNVR, you can often receive free or low-cost services and information about humane cat deterrents.

-- Attempting to bait and trap cats on your own typically results in attracting more cats to your property, rather than fewer, which only adds to your problem.
-Instead, we provide you with effective methods for keeping them away from your home.
+- Attempting to bait and trap cats sporadically typically results in attracting more cats to the property, rather than fewer, which only adds to the problem.
+Instead, by working in collaboration with others, you can use more effective methods for keeping the cats away from places where they’re not wanted.

 Suggestions for other ways to think about the problem